AI for the Enterprise in 2017: Start Small, Scale Decisively

 The hidden benefit of adopting AI is precisely this: It is an agent of change towards a high-performance mindset across the board.
 Exactly what most enterprises need to tackle accelerating rates of change.

 Who says “change”, says “resistance”, but profound innovations are inevitable.
-Despite the technical depth of AI, currently it’s just another tool, it’s not yet what drives a sentient machine (see "Beyond Machine Learning").
+Despite the technical depth of AI, currently it’s just another tool, it isn’t yet what drives a sentient machine.
 As a tool, anyone can use it.
 In the 1950s, mechanical calculators were all the rage, and human operators would spend their days pressing buttons, copying results to paper, and send them in envelopes to their colleagues for further operations.
-Hundreds of calculators were then replaced by a single spreadsheet.
+Then when computers arrived, hundreds of calculators were replaced by a single spreadsheet.
 Days became seconds.
-Mechanical calculator companies went out of business.
+And mechanical calculator companies went out of business.
 Would anyone today have trouble learning how to use a spreadsheet?
-Not so long ago that was unthinkable for non-specialized staff.
+Not so long ago it was inconceivable for non-specialized staff, let alone that computers would be so common.
 With AI, we’re at the same early stage of the innovation curve.

 As innovation curves go, the adoption happens in phases.
-At first, it’s early adopters —the innovators— finding success in individual projects.
+And different phases have different needs.
+At first, it’s early adopters — the innovators — finding success in individual projects.
 Then, convinced by the results, the early majority tries to adopt the novelty.
-If successful and when inertia is overcome, the innovation becomes a standard with the late majority.
-Finally, everybody is onboard because that’s just the way things are done.
+If successful and after inertia is overcome, the innovation becomes a standard with the late majority.
+Finally, everybody is on board because that’s just the way things are done.

 Now, what can be done in the context of AI?
 Adopting a few AI projects can be simple enough, as explained above.
 But how to provide the conditions for systematizing the AI approaches throughout the company?
 For starters, the vision must be bold and crystal clear: